6 Affordable Ways to Capture Great Dolly Shots

-If you can’t afford a slider and you don’t have a smooth surface to utilize a table top dolly, then the tripod dolly shot is going to be your best option.
-This simple-to-use tripod add-on will need a solid smooth surface to really get you the results you’re looking for.
+If you can’t afford a slider, and you don’t have a smooth surface for a tabletop dolly, then the tripod dolly shot is your best option.
+This simple tripod add-on needs a smooth surface for best results.
 However, if that’s not possible, there are fairly inexpensive track options for this type of dolly.

 4. DIY Dolly Track ($10-$20)

-DIY projects can be incredibly fun and can save you a lot of hard-earned cash.
-So, let’s kick things off by checking out how to make a dolly track from items you can find at the local hardware store.
-For this tutorial, the SGNL group from Sony shows us how to use PVC Pipe, in-line skate wheels, and a few nuts and bolts to build a dolly system that your camera and tripod can rest on.
+For this tutorial, the SGNL group from Sony shows us how to use PVC pipe, in-line skate wheels, and a few nuts and bolts to build a dolly system.

 5. DIY Camera Slider ($10)

-If you want something smaller that can easily fit into your car (or even into a small bag), then you can build an inexpensive slider with a few items from the hardware store.
-In this video from Film Riot, Ryan Connolly and crew show us how to do just that for a whopping $10.
+If you want something smaller, you can build an inexpensive slider with a few items from the hardware store.
+Film Riot has a great demo.
+Ryan Connolly and crew show us how to build one for a whopping $10.